 Dear Solar Fred,

-What’s the difference between a Solar Lease vs. PPA?
+What’s the difference between a Solar Lease and a PPA?

 You’re right to to be confused because they’re similar…yet very different.
 I outlined each option and others in my Cash Poor Series of posts, so you can see an outline of each program there.